Formal power series for asymptotically hyperbolic Bach-flat metrics: Proof of the main theorem

 \subsection{The equation for $B_{0i}$}

 We know from Proposition \ref{proposition3.3} that, in the presence of the condition $B_{ij}(x)=0$, then the series expansion $B_{0i}(x)$ is determined by the divergence identity except for the coefficient of the order $x^{n-2}$ term.
 Here we have $n=4$.
 Then the only additional information to be learned from solving the $B_{0i}(x)=0$ equation directly is the condition(s) under which $B_{0i}''(0)$ will vanish.
 The next result shows that the condition $B_{0i}''(0)=0$ imposes a condition on the data $h^{(3)}(0)$ which, in the Poincar\'e-Einstein setting, has an important interpretation in the AdS/CFT correspondence.
+The same result in the Poincar\'e-Einstein case is essential for the AdS/CFT correspondence, because it allows for the interpretation of $h^{(3)}(0)$ (or, for a $2n$-dimensional bulk, $h^{(2n-1)}(0)$) as the vacuum expectation value of the stress-energy for a conformal field theory defined on $\partial_{\infty}M$.

 \begin{proposition} Let $n=4$ and choose $h_{ij}'(0)=0$.
 Then $B_{0i}''(0)=0 \Leftrightarrow \divergence_{h_0}\tracefree_{h_0}h^{(3)}(0)=0$. \end{proposition}

 \begin{proof} Explicit computation beginning with \eqref{eq3.12} and using \eqref{eq2.7} yields